TomAnthony/Min.dexedDB/readme.md

 ## Todo

-- Allow put() to take an array ob objects to add?
+- Allow put() to take an array of objects to add?